EstherAlo/DAREY.IO-Projects/Project2/Project2.md

 mysql> INSERT INTO example_database.todo_list (content) VALUES ("My first important item");
 ```

-- To confirm that the data was successfully saved to the table, I run this command:
+- To confirm that the data was successfully saved to the table, run this command:

 ```
 SELECT * FROM example_database.todo_list;